fymmot/film-photography-archive/README.md

 ```

 ### How can I translate the website to my language?
-All translations are managed in the `content` folder.
-You need to translate each page manually.

-You will also need to change the `lang` attribute in the `<html>` tag in the `src/components/layout.astro` file to your language.
+Translations for the UI are managed in the `i18n` folder.
+Currently only English is supported, but you can easily add your own language.

 ### How do I use the website as a PWA?
 The website is PWA compatible by default and installable to your phone's home screen.